 Let’s face it, one of the reasons why you should move here is the amazing weather.
 The climate here is definitely hard not to love.
 With mild to high temperatures all year long, and only a little bit of rain during the winter months, this is truly a heaven on earth for all outdoor enthusiasts.
 So the best time of the year to move here is anytime.
 Does visiting the beach in the middle of November sound crazy?
 It doesn’t to Californians!

-The daily mean temperature during the winter months revolves around 58°, while the summer sees the average daily temperatures of around 74°.
+The daily mean temperature during the winter months revolves around 58°, while the summer sees the average daily temperature of around 74°.
 In other words, unless you’re moving during winter months, be ready for some heat.

 Things to Do on a Day Off